 Tickets for each show range from around $30 to $55 for adults (depending on your section).
 Children ages 5 to 18 are $30 and kids 4 and under are free if they sit on an adult’s lap.

-Subscriptions to TUTS cost about $70 or so for adults and $50 for children.
-They are a great deal as they include premium seats for both shows, which means about a $10 to $40 savings.
+Subscriptions to TUTS cost about $80 or so for adults and $50 for children.
+They are a great deal as they include premium seats for both shows, which means you save about $20 to $40.
 Subscriptions are only available up until early May, however, so get them while you can!

 Below are some tips to help you save money.

 TIP #1: Tickets are at a reduced rate on Preview Nights during the first few days of the season in July as well as on BC Day, which is the first Monday in August.
 On these days the cost is only around $20-$45 for adults and $20 for youth and children.
 If you want a discounted show, buy your tickets early.

 TIP #2: Early-bird tickets cost $5 less than regular tickets and are available up until June 5th.

 TIP #3: You can also order tickets over the phone by calling 1-877-840-0457.
 There is, however, an additional $5 charge per order by booking this way.